Taijj/PG-Wiki/Stories/Teen Jin Trilogy/Book1/Characters/Tarmael Curan I.md

 - **Silvan Curan**: Taris father is pretty strict and lacks an understanding of his son, at least according to Tari. **Silvan** is the one with the highest expectations of Tari and he puts him under the most pressure.
 - **Afasi Curan**: His mother is less strict and is more understanding.
 She's got some pretty strong conservative views as well, though.
 - **Vara Glineth**: Tari and his aunt have a very friendly relationship.
 They like to meat and do a lot of things together, like trips to the cinema, theatre, going to the swimming pool, or even hiking.
-- *Sister: (@Abe: Last chance: If he's supposed to have any siblings, say it now or forever hold your tongue...)*
 # Professional
 Tari is a [[The Institute of Science#MID(dle) School|MID school]] student.
 But he doesn't visit the same one as [[#Social|Jin]].
 While **Jin** visits **Enjar MID**, closer to the where he lives, Tari visit **Greens MID** closer to [[Haarafir]]'s urban district.
 Tari doesn't put too much effort into school, except for the classes he's really interested in, namely **Visual Arts** and [[The Institute of Science#Section IV|Anomiology]].